 Art.
 28

 The accounting period lasts from January 1 until December 31 .The Ling’s Gakyil is responsible for setting up an accounting system which intends to represent completely and analytically the operations carried out in each financial period by the Ling.A yearly final balance sheet must be prepared for each accounting period.
 It must include a financial statement, supplementary notes and a report on the management of the Association, representing appropriately the situation of the Association in terms of assets, economics and finances.
-The yearly budget, consistent with the Association’s yearly work-plan, has to be approved by the General Sangha Assembly of the Ling within December 31st of the previous year.The final balance has to be approved by the Ling General Sangha Assembly within four months from the ending of the financial year.
+The yearly budget, consistent with the Association’s yearly work-plan, has to be approved by the General Sangha Assembly of the Ling by December 31st of the previous year.The final balance has to be approved by the Ling General Sangha Assembly within four months from the ending of the financial year.
 If there are legitimate reasons, the date of approval of the final balance may be postponed up to a maximum of six months after the ending of the financial year.A comprehensive narrative report on the activities carried out in each financial period by the Ling must be submitted together with the final balance.

 MEMBERS’SERVICES